FLY FISHING ON CHRISTMAS ISLAND, Kiribati

 CHRISTMAS ISLAND (KIRITIMATI) FLY FISHING LODGES

-Christmas Island Lodge (North shore, Banana, near CXI Airport)
+Christmas Island Lodge (Banana, on the north shore near CXI Airport)

-A boutique, oceanside property with remodeled coral-stone bungalows and inviting shared spaces.
-High attention to guest service, close proximity to the airport providing closest access to the Korean Wreck site and private launching to the inner lagoons all make CIL a top lodge choice on CXI.
+A boutique, oceanside property with remodeled coral-stone bungalows and inviting shared spaces. close proximity to the airport providing closest access to the Korean Wreck site and private launching to the inner lagoons.

 The Villages Bonefishing Lodge (Discovery Beach, Tabwakea)

-A community-venue and steps from the lagoon, The Villages is known for quick skiff pickups, a highly efficient daily program, and a friendly maneaba culture.
-Anglers appreciate the reliable 1:1 guiding model and consistently good dining – fuel for long, fish-packed days on the flats.
+A community-venue and steps from the lagoon, The Villages has an efficient daily program, and a friendly maneaba culture.
+Anglers appreciate their 1:1 guiding model.

 Across these three lodges, anglers will find authentic island hospitality, expert guiding, and expansive flats that make Kiritimati one of the world’s great saltwater destinations.